AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Logical functions.md

 -   Syntax: `and(arg, ...)`.
 -   Description
-    -   Performs the AND logical operator.
+    -   Executes the AND logical operator.
     -   Short-circuit evaluation is supported.
 When a value evaluates to false, the values that follow this value are not evaluated.
 -   Parameters